 Edwardian shirtwaists sometimes had a fitted lining and were boned.
 But shirtwaist of cotton wash dresses were usually made without a lining and without boning – like a modern blouse or like the shirtwaist bodice of this antique Edwardian pink polka dot wash dress – so that they are more comfortable to work in.
 Shirtwaist without a lining and boning are also easier to wash and iron.

-The shirtwaist is without a lining and unboned, rather like a modern blouse.
-‘There must be no undue stiffness, no tailor’s canvas and linings, which are impossible to launder’ (source).
-Here are 1911 instruction on how to make such a gingham shirtwaist.
+‘There must be no undue stiffness, no tailor’s canvas and linings, which are impossible to launder’ (Every Woman’s Encyclopaedia, 1910-2).

-The waist has a stand-up collar, as this and this Edwardian cotton dress.
-The collar consists of two layers of fabric, and is made from four pieces, so that the stripes are straight in front.
-The pattern is similar to this 1905 collar pattern.
+The shirtwaist closes in front with five buttons.
+It has an Edwardian standing collar like on this beautiful Edwardian pink striped cotton dress or this Edwardian pink gingham dress.
+The collar consists of two layers of fabric and is made from four pieces of fabric so that the stripes are straight in front.
+The pattern is similar to this free 1905 collar pattern.

 The sleeves are gathered into a cuff like on this Edwardian blue striped cotton dress or this Edwardian pink gingham dress again.
 The cuffs close with a button.
 The shoulder seams are flat felled seams which was recommended for this 1916 gingham house dress.

 The instructions continue that the ‘under-arm seams and the sleeves may be joined with French seams’ but I joined all the seams with felled seams because I find French seams make rather stiff and bulky seams.
 Flat felled seams are also easier to iron.
 And this 1916 source says that felled seams are ‘used any place where a flat seam is desired’.
 The bottom of the shirtwaist is finished with a narrow hem.

 Related: Edwardian Shirtwaist Costume